Academic grading in Germany: Predictive ability

 Often the German grades are treated like an interval scale to calculate means and deviations for comparisons.
 Even though it lacks any psychometric standardization, the grading system is often compared to normally distributed norm-referenced assessments.
 Using an expected value of 3 and a standard deviation of 1, transformations into other statistical measures like Percentiles, T, Stanine etc. or (like in the PISA studies) an IQ scale are then possible.

 This transformation is problematic both for high school grades and for university grades:

 At high school level, schooling in most of Germany is selective—thus for instance a Gymnasium student who is underperforming compared to his classmates may still be close to or above average when compared to his entire age group.

 At university level, the distribution is highly non-normal and idiosyncratic to the subject.
 Substantially more German students fail exams in university than in other countries (usually about 20–40%, often even more).
 Grades awarded vary widely between fields of study and between universities.
 (In law degrees, for instance, only 10–15% of candidates are awarded a grade better than "befriedigend".)

 This might be one reason for the low graduation rates at university in international comparisons, as well as for the small number of people who obtain an "Abitur" in the first place.
 However, several empirical psychological studies show that the grades awarded in Germany at school and university have a high reliability when taking up higher education and research jobs.
 The universities usually demand high grades in Diploma Thesis or a Master Thesis.
 Thesis grades are by far the most critical factor while applying for job or higher education e.g. PhDs.
 One study from 1995 found that GPAs from school are a mild (weak) predictor for success in university and to a slightly better degree for success in vocational trainings, and that GPAs from school or university have nearly no predictive value for job performance.
 Nevertheless, due to rarity of psychometric testing (like Scholastic Aptitude Test (SAT) or the Medical College Admission Test (MCAT) and the like in the US) the GPA is usually used as the most predictive criterion available within an application process.
 For job recruiting, school/university grades have a high impact on career opportunities, as independent scientifically based recruitment and assessment is used by less than 8% of German employers (cf 50–70% in other European countries).

+For international applicants, German grades are often relevant not only as school marks but also as part of university admission decisions.
+In many cases, foreign school-leaving certificates are assessed and converted into the German grading system before an applicant can be admitted to a bachelor’s programme.
+If a diploma is not considered equivalent to the German higher education entrance qualification, students may need to complete a preparatory course, such as Studienkolleg, before becoming eligible for direct admission.